At Uniting, we believe in taking real steps to make the world a better place. We work to inspire people, enliven communities, and confront injustice.

 We are bold, imaginative, respectful, and compassionate.

-Uniting is seeking a compassionate Ordained Minister or suitably qualified layperson to fill a full-time Chaplaincy role.
-This unique position will be based at Wontama Nursing Home looking after Orange and surrounds.
+Uniting is seeking a compassionate Ordained Minister to fill a full-time Civil Chaplaincy role.
+This unique position will be based at the Royal Prince Alfred Hospital and Prince of Wales Hospital.

 Working hours and Terms of Placement are in accordance with the Guidelines of the Uniting Church, Synod of NSW and the ACT and calls for the Chaplain to adhere to the polity and ethos of the Uniting Church, and the Mission Vision and Values of Uniting.